adap/flower/baselines/flwr_baselines/experiments/fedbn_convergence_rate/README.md

 ./run.sh
 ```

 The `run.sh` creates first the files where the evaluation results are saved and starts the `server.py` and 5 clients in parallel with `client.py`.
 Each client loads another dataset as explained before.
-The clients save the training and evaluation parameters in a dict with the following informations:
+The clients save the training and evaluation parameters in a dict with the following information:

 ```python
 train_dict = {"dataset": self.num_examples["dataset"], "fl_round" : fl_round, "strategy": self.mode , "train_loss": loss, "train_accuracy": accuracy}